sarkarcapital/vc/TESTS.md

-│   ├── When Calling initialize on an uninitialized plugin │   │   ├── It emits the `MembershipContractAnnounced` event │   │   └── It sets the voting settings, token, minimal approval and metadata │   └── Given An IVotes compatible token
+│   ├── When Calling initialize on an uninitialized plugin │   │   ├── It emits the `MembershipContractAnnounced` event │   │   └── It sets the voting settings, token, minimal approval and metadata │   ├── Given An IVotes compatible token
-│       ├── When The token indexes by block number
+│   │   ├── When The token indexes by block number
-│       │   └── It Should use block numbers for indexing │       ├── When The token indexes by timestamp
+│   │   │   └── It Should use block numbers for indexing
+│   │   ├── When The token indexes by timestamp
-│       │   └── It Should use timestamps for indexing
+│   │   │   └── It Should use timestamps for indexing
+│   │   └── When The token does not report any clock data │   │       └── It Should assume a block number indexing │   ├── When Calling initialize with a list of excluded accounts │   │   ├── It Should correctly add all provided addresses to the excludedAccounts set │   │   └── It Should allow an empty list of excluded accounts │   └── When Calling initialize with duplicate addresses in the excluded accounts list │       └── It Should store each address only once in the excludedAccounts set ├── Given The plugin has been upgraded from a version before build 4 │   └── When Calling initializeFrom with fromBuild  4 │       ├── It Should not initialize or modify the excludedAccounts set // This ensures that the excluded supply cannot be changed during an upgrade, which could break governance invariants.
-│       └── When The token does not report any clock data │           └── It Should assume a block number indexing ├── Given In the ERC165 context
+│       └── It Should leave the excludedAccounts set empty ├── Given In the ERC165 context
 │   ├── When Calling supportsInterface0xffffffff
 │   │   └── It does not support the empty interface